Man pages for ltsp applets are maintained in markdown format in

 - Don't use periods for single sentence comments or commit messages.
 Do use periods for multiple sentences.
-Start with a capital letter.
-It's like chatting on IRC.
+Start with a capital letter, like in online chat rooms.

 If possible, put everything in /usr/share/ltsp and symlink binaries etc to appropriate places in FHS.

 Shell scripts should be able to run on

 busybox ash, and they should produce no output when checked with shellcheck like

 shellcheck -e SC2039 script.sh.
 Occasionally, checkbashisms can also be used, but ignore its warnings about "local" and "command -v"; we want these.